zettlrobert/notes/flutter/README.md

 * import material and cupertino
 * stateless class
 * import dart:io for Platform check
-* add propertys and constructor for values to button
+* add property and constructor for values to button
 * create instance for button when needed